Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 Aldon channels healing energy into all of us through the water.
 Tarot looks through the camp.
-He finds 3 gp 25 sp, a vial of (probably) poison, a silvery-looking paste - silversheen, apply to a weapon to make it count a silver for a while -, and a smokestick.
+He finds 3 gp 25 sp, a vial of (probably) poison, a silvery-looking paste - silversheen, apply to a weapon to make it count a silver for a while -, and a smokestick. healing and resting takes us about 40 minutes.

 for following the trail, 10 #xp/award